inthrip/cse15l-lab-reports/Lab-Report-2.md

 - The method that is called is handleRequest.

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-- The relevant argument to this method is `addmessage?s=Trying to sleep here&user=Clorox`, this method returns what we see displayed.
+- The relevant argument to this method is `/add-message?s=Trying%20to%20sleep%20here&user=Clorox`, this method returns what we see displayed.
 - The 'str' field is the relevant field of this class, the value of this field before the arugment is passed is "inthrip: Hello World\n.

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.